Homemade Banana Cream Pie

 Also, there are a lot of photos in your scrolling future.
 If you’d like to jump to the recipe, keep scrolling.
 It’s down there somewhere I swear.

 Let’s walk through this.
 Start with a pie crust shell.
 If you have a favorite pie crust recipe you prefer to use, go ahead!
-The pie crust must be blind-baked before it’s filled because the filling itself will not be baked.
+The pie crust must be blind baked before it’s filled because the filling itself will not be baked.
 The pie will set up in the refrigerator, not the oven.
-The best way to blind-bake your pie crust is to use pie weights.
+The best way to blind bake your pie crust is to use pie weights.
 If the pie weights are left out, the pie crust could shrink.
-I’m pretty loyal to these ceramic pie weights; they’re inexpensive and get the job done.
-You can also use dry beans.
-The Kitchn has a super helpful tutorial if you’re feeling lost.
+I have a super helpful blind baking tutorial and video if you’re feeling lost.

 Alternatively, how about using a graham cracker crust!?
-This is a much easier option.
+This is an easier option.
 Make sure you pre-bake it for about 10 minutes at 350°F (177°C), then let it cool completely before filling.

 Into the pie shell, we’ll layer banana slices, a sprinkle of cinnamon (unique to BCP but wow!!!
 It tasted unbelievable in this.), then the homemade pudding filling.
 I hope you aren’t intimidated by homemade pudding because I promise it’s the easiest stuff!
 It’s made primarily from sugar, whole milk, cream, and egg yolks.
 For flavor, we’ll add vanilla and butter.
 For thickening, cornstarch.